 Many Companies Turn to Hybrid Work as a Way to Boost Employee Satisfaction

-Yet another trend that could help cover the bridge that commuting once provided is the new hybrid work model many companies are opting for post pandemic.
-While working fully remote might eliminate the commute altogether, hybrid work models ease the negative impacts of commuting by only requiring office time a few days a week.
-This could be a good mid point for employees and employers alike – giving workers a chance to experience positive work relationships without the grind of constant commuting.
+Yet another trend that could help cover the bridge that commuting once provided is the new hybrid work model many companies are opting for post-pandemic.
+While working fully remotely might eliminate the commute, hybrid work models ease the negative impacts of commuting by only requiring office time a few days a week.
+This could be a good midpoint for employees and employers alike – giving workers a chance to experience positive work relationships without the grind of constant commuting.

 How Linux Software is Helping Workers Skip the Commute